sonnyc247/PSQ_Pipeline/Code/Alignment/Isoform-Quantifiers/Kallisto/README.md

 ### *Basic run for one sample*

-After setting up the reference, we can align RNAseq read files to it and get our quantified isoform reads
+After setting up the transcriptome reference, we can align RNAseq read files to it and get our quantified isoform reads

 ```bash {cmd}